AlexanderLanin/homeassistant-sungrow/custom_components/sungrow/core/connection/README.md

 `core.connection` is a "mid level" abstraction layer.
 It provides a connection to the inverter and reads signals from it.
 It is not home assistant specific.

 It will:
+* provide a generic interface to connect to the inverter
+* read signals from the inverter
 * decode signals
 * detect which signals are supported
 * handle the connection to the inverter (reconnects, token refreshes, etc)
+* cleverly combine modbus queries into appropriate modbus ranges
+* provide complex signals, such as date construction based on other signals

 It will not:
 * include any home assistant specific code